mav10/react-native-recaptcha-enterprise/README.md

 ```

 ### Execute
-This method works only on initialized reCaptcha client [see initialziation]() upper.
+This method works only on initialized reCaptcha client [see initialization](#initialize-recaptcha) upper.

 There is only one constant action-name - `LOGIN`.
 Another as `VIEWED_CART`, `SIGNIN` could be added by request.
 You can pass any custom action name here, but it will be prefixed with string constant **custom_**